 - Personal lifestyle.
 Families must consider and understand everyone’s needs for privacy vs. interaction and convenience.
 Does an addition meet these needs, or would another alternative be a better fit?

-Elder care is a very diverse field.
-Each family’s composition is different and each has its own dynamics, careers, medical issues and goals to take into consideration when making care decisions for aging members.
-My family’s decision to have my grandmother live with us worked well, and that time together provided us with many good memories.
-She lived with us for seven years until her needs grew and she required around-the-clock nursing care.
+Each family is different and each has its own dynamics, careers, medical issues and goals to take into consideration when making care decisions for aging members.
+My family’s decision to have my grandmother live with us worked well, and that time together provided us with many fond memories.
+She lived with us for seven years until her needs increased and she required around-the-clock nursing care.

-Yet this isn’t the case for all families.
+Yet, this isn’t the case for all families.
 My mother didn’t work outside our home, which isn’t as common for families these days.
-Without someone at home most of the time to provide supervision and assistance, we couldn’t have kept Grandma with us as long as we did.
+Without someone at home most of the time to provide supervision and assistance, we wouldn’t have been able to keep Grandma with us as long as we did.

 In-law apartments or suites work well for many families, and research indicates that a lot of people are giving this arrangement a try.
 If you’re leaning toward the idea, go into this with your eyes wide open.
 Base your decision on realistic expectations and careful planning.
 Know your boundaries and don’t expect everything to go smoothly.
 Those who don’t do their research or make these preparations tend to regret living with their aging parents/in-laws.